shahanesanket/Regression-Statistics/README.md

 # Regression-Statistics
-This project implements Liner Regression, Logistic Regression model and model selection methods.
-Also demonstrates the law of large numbers and Central limit theorem.
+This project implements Linear Regression, Logistic Regression model, and model selection methods.
+The project also demonstrates the law of large numbers and Central Limit Theorem.

 1. Regression Models: